 There are 6 user roles on a WordPress website – Administrator, Editor, Author, Contributor, Subscriber, and Superadmin.
 Every role comes with a certain power that can be abused if you are not allocating the roles properly.

-The process of removing the malware isn’t as difficult as one may think.
-We hope you found our phishing removal guide simple to follow and were able to fix your website without any hiccups.
-To ensure that you never become a victim of phishing scams, use a security plugin.
+We hope you found our phishing removal guide easy to follow and were able to fix your website without any hiccups.
+This was long read but before you leave, here’s what we suggest you do: